(See also Overview of Skin Cancer.)

 Keratoacanthomas appear most commonly on sun-exposed areas, the face, forearms, and back of the hands and grow quickly.
-In 1 or 2 months, they can grow into lumps up to 1 inch (about 2.5 centimeters) wide.
+In 1 or 2 months, they typically grow into lumps about 1 inch (about 2.5 centimeters) wide, but sometimes they grow over twice as large.
 They may spontaneously disappear within a few months, often leaving a scar.

-The cause is unknown.
+The cause of keratoacanthomas is unknown.
 Most doctors consider keratoacanthomas to be a form of squamous cell carcinoma, a type of skin cancer.

 Because a keratoacanthoma might be cancerous, doctors often do a biopsy, in which a piece of skin is removed and examined under a microscope.
 Sometimes they completely remove the tumor during the biopsy.